Qupipab/FantasyDreamWorlds/README.md

 ---

 ## Sidebar
-The sidebar allows you to view the current online on the game servers, the general information on the game branch is displayed in an unfolded form, in the expanded form, more detailed information about the online on the servers of the branch is displayed.
+The sidebar allows you to view count of users online on the game servers, the general information on the game branch is displayed in an unfolded form, in the expanded form more detailed information about the online on the servers of the branch is displayed.
 <details>
   <summary>Details</summary>